16 August 2016

 What about the bible verses?
 Aren’t there bible verses?

 As usual, Christians wanna quote bible in order to prove their points.
 So let’s look at the two passages they tend to inflict on us to keep us away from the stuff they don’t approve of.
-King James Version first, ’cause it’s easier to quote out-of-context that way.
+I’ll quote the King James Version, ’cause people like using that version so they can interpret it out of context.
+Unfamiliar old-timey English makes it easier to get away with that.

 1 Thessalonians 5.22 KJV